Updated February 10, 2021

 • If you're an international visa student, any work completed for a co-op credit must be done on a co-op work permit.

-• If you're interested in working outside Canada, visit our working abroad webpage (not applicable for Spring 2020, Fall 2020 or Winter 2021 work terms).
+• If you're interested in working outside Canada, visit our working abroad webpage.

 To help with your work search, we’ve increased our flexibility around standard and flexible Work Term Requirements for Winter 2021 to give co-op credit for a greater variety of workplaces, positions and rates of pay (see above).